-As part of the Feasibility Study completed before the project begins, we thoroughly review the possible approaches for trucking modules to the project site and assess the on-site conditions.
+As part of the Feasibility Study completed before the project begins, we thoroughly review the possible approaches for trucking modules to your project site and assess the on-site conditions.
 During Feasibility, we also draw on the expertise of engineers, contractors, and designers, in addition to truck and crane operators to evaluate the land for critical issues and provide estimates for any work in which they would be involved.
 As a result, we are fully confident in our ability to deliver the project for the turn-key estimate we provide at the start of the project.

 Can Method Homes meet the requirements for building homes in Canada?

 Yes.
 Method is a CSA certified builder of green prefab structures in the United States for delivery in Canada.
 Our engineers can design according to American, Canadian, and International Building Codes.
 We also partner with 3rd party inspectors to certify our homes in the factory.
 We have built a number of projects in Canada and are fluent with the people, processes, and products necessary for a successful project.

 How much work has to be done once the modules arrive on site?

 Our modules are shipped 80 to 95 percent complete – inside and out – so that as little as possible has to be finished once the modules arrive at the site.
 Typically, on–site construction involves connecting the modules with drywall, flooring, and siding.
 The final roof covering, interior stairs, exterior decks, and utility connections can also be installed then.
 Depending on the complexity of the project and the number of modules, the on–site timeline is approximately 2-4 plus months depending on design, local GC, and site conditions.

 Are Method homes feasible in areas with high snow load requirements?

 Yes.
 The Method Cabin Series was specifically engineered to accommodate areas with high snow loads.
 All other models and custom designs have an engineering schedule to handle high snow loads.

-Can Method build a home to LEED, Energy Star, Passive House, Built Green, Living Building Challenge, or other environmental standards?
+Can Method build a home to meet LEED, Energy Star, Passive House, Built Green, Living Building Challenge, or other environmental standards?